slatedocs/slate/source/index.html.md

   -H 'X-Api-key: apikeymu' -H 'X-Oy-Username: yourusername'
 ```

-> It will return an error message if the request is not valid based on the error response codes in the documentation.
-Otherwise, below is the sample of response parameters that will be returned:
+> Below is the sample response parameters that will be returned:

 ```json
 {